 NCR Silver Pro offers 24/7 live agent support, a very welcome feature if you need help at 3 in the morning.

-NCR Silver doesn’t set the pricing for your transaction charges; those costs will be determined by your processor.
+NCR Silver doesn’t set the pricing for your transaction charges; your processor will determine those costs.
 In addition to those costs, you’ll pay NCR a monthly fee, with costs varying by plan.
 The Basic plan costs $99/month (or $79/month with annual contract) while the Pro plan costs $169/month (or $149/month with annual contract); each additional iPad costs $50/month.
 Additional iPads or iPhones require a 10-cent per-sale charge, capped at $39 a month per device.
 Both programs include free NCR hardware replacement, though the Basic package only covers one hardware system.
 Optional accessory bundle pricing is not included in the above costs.